 Pediatric Skin Rash Treatment Specialist Q&A

 Talk to our professionals for comprehensive treatment for pediatric skin rashes!
 Call our team at Columbia Urgent Care or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard and Clackamas.
-Hours Vary By Location.
+We have Convenient Locations To Serve You at 82nd Ave, Mall 205 and Tigard Hours Vary By Location.

 Table of Content: